mxmgorin/my-service-bus/README.md

 ### 2.2.6
 * Immediately persist case is signle threaded
 * Added ability to send messages to persist uncompressed way (Settings Parameter PersistCompressed)
+* BugFIX: When we delete a queue - we remove topic_queue_size from prometheus